 PHOENIX – Intel announced a water restoration goal last year: Restore 100 percent of its direct global water use by 2025.
 Water is a growing concern for many companies, many of which want to become 'water neutral.'

 By Bret Jaspers | Sept.
 11, 2018

 The first in a series of trials looking at water rights for the Hopi Tribe starts on Tuesday in Maricopa County Superior Court.
 But the results will take a while.

 For Arizona's Out of Africa, investors would want assurances the site had a defined water source and buy-in from the community.

 WASHINGTON - A federal appeals court overturned immigration violations against a Valley business, saying that the Immigration and Customs Enforcement investigation of the firm was tainted by an illegal 2013 raid by the Maricopa County Sheriff's Office.

-By Jéssica Alvarado Gámez | Wednesday, July 18, 2018
+By Jéssica Alvarado Gámez | July 18, 2018

 The Environment Arizona & Policy Center released a report on Tuesday that focuses on how well the nation is utilizing renewable energy.